joaomatosiscte/app/README.md

 Backend running on localhost.

 Note:
-You might need to enable CORS in your Express server.
+You might need to enable CORS in your Express server (Backend).
 This steps are for backend application/server

 CORS Installation: